Block public access

 3. In the left-side navigation tree, choose Permission Control > Block Public Access.

-4. On the Block Public Access tab, turn on Block Public Access and follow the on-screen instructions to complete the setting.
+4. On the Block Public Access tab, turn on Block Public Access and complete the on-screen instructions.

 Enable Block Public Access for an access point